 Community solar providers

 The most common providers of community solar options in Massachusetts are power companies, solar providers, and private equity firms.
-Power companies like Arcadia Power can develop massive community solar arrays available for partial ownership or subscription.
+Power companies like Nexamp develop massive community solar arrays available for partial ownership or subscription.
 Solar providers like Blue Wave have specialized offerings in community solar, and construct local solar projects available to specific geographic regions.
+Companies like Arcadia Power aggregate these developments and provide access to them through an online portal.
 Lastly, private equity firms like Syncarpha work very similarly to solar providers.
 They will make investments in the form of solar arrays, which are made available to community solar participants.

 You can use EnergySage’s Community Solar Marketplace to find community solar projects offered by Arcadia Power, Blue Wave, and Syncarpha in Massachusetts, and even determine which projects are available for your particular area.